pavel-zhur/test-2023-jan-calculator/README.md

 ## Design Decisions

+### General design approach

+- All public methods of the library are documented
+- Null safety checked correctly
+- Exceptions are handled
+- Unit tests are written
+- Negative tests exist
+- Edge values of `double` are handled
+- Exceptions thrown have meaningful messages
+- A user is able to extend the library, an example provided
+- All tests given in the task definition are green, see `Test.Calculator.Tests.MainTestsGiven`
+- One known bug is documented

 ### Lazy calculation

 I've decided to go with the lazy calculation, because otherwise I would have to do CPU-heavy work in the constructors, which is generally not recommended.